Home

 This statue is described as "Empress Poppaea Sabina" and has her typical face but note the large hand, broad shoulders, and only a hint of breasts.
 The neck is also very different from the bust shown above.
 Overall, there is strong possibility that it is of Sporus.

 A wall fresco from a villa near Pompeii where the first Poppaea Sabina may have once lived.
 Some experts identify the young woman pictured as being Poppaea whilst others claim that it is intended to show the Greek poetess Sappho, who died about BC 570.
-Possibly it's both - with Poppaea serving as a model for a painting of Soppho.
-Note that the woman is clearly more slightly built than the Poppaea in the two statues shown above.
+Possibly it's both - with Poppaea serving as a model for a painting of Soppho., thus flattering both her and her father who was presumably paying the artists bill.
+Note that the woman facially resembles but is clearly more slightly built than the Poppaea in the statue shown above.

 Poppaea Sabina was renowned for her beauty and sexual attractiveness.
-I found online this image claiming to be a modern reconstruction of her face, and it does have strong facial similarities to the villa painting that possibly shows Poppaea.
+This image has been posted online claiming to be a modern reconstruction of her face, and it does have strong facial similarities to the villa painting that possibly shows Poppaea.
 However, on investigation it seems to be intended to be image of the Greek Goddess Hera.

 The second Poppaea Sabina (aka Sporus) appears in a re-enactment of Nero's suicide in the 2017 British TV documentary series Eight Days That Made Rome.
-Nero was on the run with his last four loyal companions, and clearly she's not in the dress and regalia of an Empress!
+Nero was on the run with his last four loyal companions, and understandably she's not in the dress and regalia of an Empress.

 Introduction